SakaDream/Java-Multithread-Downloader/README.md

 - `-c`, `--connections` : Number of connections / threads.
 Default is 8
 - `-l`, `--location` : Downloads location
-- `-p`, `--useSystemProxy` : Can application use system proxy?
-Default is false
+- `-p`, `--useSystemProxy` : Add this option to enable system proxy
+- `-v`, `--noValidateCertificate` : Add this option to turn off Cerfiticate Validation in https connection

 ## To-do